Sacchan-VRC/SaccFlightAndVehicles/README.txt

 AAGunController is needed to reduce health on hit

 Bullet Hit
-Audio source for being hit by a bullet
+Audio source played when hit by a bullet.

 HUDControllerAAGun.cs--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------